MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-request-access.md

 ## Request an access package

-Once you find the access package in the My Access portal, you can submit a request.
+Once you find the access package in the My Access portal, you can submit a request for either yourself, or a direct employee.

 **Prerequisite role:** Requestor

 1. Find the access package in the list.
 If necessary, you can search by typing a search string.
 You can search by name, description, or resources.

 1. To request access, you can either select the row or select **Request**.

+1. On the **Request details** pane select whether or not you are requesting the access package for yourself, or a direct employee.

 1. Review the details of the access package, then select **Continue**.